 - Microsoft Common Sense

-Then overall, make good judgment calls.
-If a downloadable file, photo, or video looks suspicious, don’t open it!
+Finally, make smart judgment calls.
+If a downloadable file, photo, or video looks suspicious, simply don’t open it!

-No matter your operating system, keep it updated.
+Always keep your operating system up to date.
 Because software updates usually include vital security patches.
-And these patches can address weaknesses in your computer from recently discovered malware.
+These patches can protect your computer against new malware.

-And if it’s easier for you, set your computer for auto-updates.
-Or at the very least, set up notifications for when it’s time to make system updates.
+If it’s easier, simply set your computer for auto-updates.
+Or at the very least, set up auto-notifications for system updates.